MetOffice/simulation-systems/source/Development/TestSuites/lfric_apps.rst

 Rose stem:

-    LFRic Apps testing uses rose-stem and is run with the following commands from the top directory of a local clone:
+    The LFRic Apps rose-stem test suite can be run by,

     .. code-block:: shell